mrapp-ke/Boomer-Datasets/README.md

 A well-known benchmark dataset for text classification that was created from the larger Reuters-RCV1 corpus by selecting a subset of 500 features.

+### Reuters-RCV1-1 to Reuters-RCV1-5

+*David D. Lewis, Yiming Yang, Tony G. Rose, and Fan Li.
+RCV1: A new benchmark collection for text categorization research.
+Journal of Machine Learning Research (5), pp. 361-397, 2004.*

+This dataset is a well-known benchmark for text classification methods.
+It has 5 subsets, each one with 6.000 articles assigned into one or more of 101 topics.

 ### Scene

 *Matthew R. Boutell, Jiebo Luo, Xipeng Shen, and Christopher M. Brown.
 Learning multi-label scene classification.
 Pattern Recognition, 37(9): pp. 1757–1771, 2004.*